syamfarh/tp/docs/DeveloperGuide.md

 #### Implementation

-The clone feature creates a copy of a person in the addressbook while only adding a number at the end of the name and maintaining all other variables.
+The `clone` feature creates a copy of a person in the address book while either adding a suffix at the end of the name of the cloned contact or, if the contact name has a pre-existing suffix, it increments that suffix by one.

+The clone mechanism first checks to see if the index provided is valid.
+If a person exists at the index, it then checks the suffix of the person in question.

+Clone implements the following operations:
+* `CloneCommand#execute`
+* `CloneCommand#equals`
+* `CloneCommand#toString`
+* `CloneCommand#clonePerson`
+* `CloneCommand#splitStringAtLastSpace`

+These operations make use of other operations exposed in the `Model` interface, which are:
+* `Model#getFIlteredPersonList()`
+* `Model#addPerson(Person)`
+* `Model#storePreviousUndoableCommand(String)`
+* `Model#resetRedoableStateList()`
+* `Model#resetUndoableStateList()`
+* `Model#removeRedoCommands()`

 Given below is an example usage scenario and how the clone mechanism behaves at each step.

 Step 1.
+The user launches the application for the first time.

-The user executes "list" to see what Persons are available in the address book
+Step 2.
+The user executes `list` to see what Persons are available in the address book

 ![Clone0](images/Clone0.png)

-Step 2.
-The user executes "clone 1" to clone the person at index 1 of the address book, John
+Step 3.
+The user executes `clone 1` to clone the person at index 1 of the address book, John.
+The `clone` command first calls `CloneCommand#execute`, which in turn checks to see if the index provided is valid in CloneCommandParser by calling `ParserUtil#parseIndex`.
+If the index is valid, `Index#getZeroBased` is then called to ensure that it is smaller than the size of the list.
+In this case, the index 1 provided is valid.

+After all the checks on the index have been done, cloneCommand then calls `CloneCommand#clonePerson`, which separates the Person name (as a string) into two substrings using `CloneCommand#splitStringAtLastSpace`, the name and the possible suffix, respectfully.

+After being separated into two substrings, `CloneCommand#clonePerson` then separates the person name into three cases:
+Firstly, if the name has no spaces and no suffix.
+Secondly, if the name has spaces but the suffix does not consist of only an integer.
+And lastly, if the name has spaces and the suffix consists of only an integer.
+As John has no spaces and no suffix, this would be the first case highlighted.

+Based on these three cases, either than have a suffix or they do not.
+If they do not have a suffix, such as in the first two cases, then they have a suffix of one added to the back of the person name.
+If they name already possesses a suffix, then this suffix is incremented.
+The newly cloned person with their new name is now returned to `CloneCommand#execute`.
+As John has no suffix, a suffix of one is added to the back of his name and John 1 is returned.

+Once returned, the command then attempts to add the cloned person into the list through `Model#addPerson`.
+However, if it throws a duplicate exception (implying that a person with that name already exists in the contact book), then this cloned person is cloned yet again via `CloneCommand#clonePerson` until the suffix of the cloned person returned is unique.
+As the only other person in the list prior was James, John 1 is added to the list successfully on the first attempt to add him.

 ![Clone1](images/Clone1.png)

+Should the person be added successfully to the address book, the clone success message will be returned to the user, as depicted in the User Guide.

 The following activity diagram summarizes what happens when a user executes a new command: